moroshko/interpolate-params/README.md

   Returns:
     null

-  because none of the `patterns` match.
+  because all the patterns require `userId` to be in params.
 */
 ```